Contrast

 Morningstar: Descent to Deadrock

-It might be based on a free Flash game, but the improved visuals and excellent puzzles definitely means Morningstar: Descent to Deadrock is worth a second look.
+It might be based on a free Flash game, but the improved visuals and excellent puzzles definitely mean Morningstar: Descent to Deadrock is worth a second look.
 It has everything you expect from a great sci-fi adventure and remains entertaining throughout.
-It is only the short playing time and uninspiring voice acting that lets the experience down slightly.
-The game is a good showcase for what the developers are capable of and I look forward to seeing what they come up with next.
+Only the short playing time and uninspiring voice acting let the experience down slightly.

-Gameplay: Logical puzzles and an interesting setting make this a very entertaining title.
+Gameplay: The logical puzzles and interesting setting make this a very entertaining title.

-Sound: Good music and sound effects, but the voice acting could have been better
+Sound: The game features good music and sound effects, but the voice acting could have been better